vladimir-plakhotnik/shape-builder/README.md

 );
 ```

-To fit text into a box use the `fitIntoBox` method.
-This static method returns a font size in pixels to fill in the box.
+To fit a text into a box use the `fitIntoBox` method.
+This static method returns a font size in pixels to fill the text in the box.

 ```JavaScript
 Text.fitIntoBox(